 India closes the water supply to Pakistan – are we in danger of a new crisis in Asia?

 In recent days the tension between India and Pakistan has reached a dangerous level.
-India, after the suspension of the historic Indus Water Treaty, began to restrict the flow of water through strategic dams, which Islamabad considers a "act of war".
+India, after the suspension of the historic Indus Water Treaty, they began to restrict the flow of water through strategic dams, which Islamabad regards as a "act of war".

 Source of conflict: Water as a political weapon